georgegian2018/CEng-Portfolio-IET/README.md

 This repository is designed to be used **both as a GitHub repository and as a GitHub Wiki**, providing clear, structured evidence against the **UK-SPEC competence framework (A–E)**.

 ---
+This repository provides practical guidance on how to write IET professional registration competences using the official UK-SPEC framework.

+It demonstrates how to structure competence evidence clearly and effectively by combining:
+- The **STAR** technique (Situation, Task, Action, Result), and
+- **SMART** objectives (Specific, Measurable, Achievable, Relevant, Time-bound).

+The material is suitable for applicants and mentors supporting:
+- Chartered Engineer (CEng)
+- Incorporated Engineer (IEng)
+- Engineering Technician (EngTech / ICTTech)

+All examples are written in line with IET assessor expectations and focus on:
+- First-person (“I”) evidence,
+- Measurable outcomes,
+- Professional responsibility and impact.

+---

 ## 📁 Repository Contents